etalab/plan-ogp-2015-2017/en/consult-debate-co-create/new-practices/commitment-14.md

 # Commitment 14

-## Strengthen mediation and citizens’ ability to act in matters relating to justice
+## Strengthen mediation and citizens' ability to act in matters relating to justice

 **Lead institutions**:
 - Ministry of Justice